Maryland Labor Laws Guide

 This way, they can accrue up to 40 hours of sick leave per year.

-• Healing from an injury, whether mental or physical,
+• Heal from an injury, whether mental or physical,

-• Death of a family member or caring for a family member with an injury or condition, whether mental or physical,
+• Deal with the death of a family member or caring for a family member with an injury or condition, whether mental or physical,

-• Obtaining preventative medical care for themselves or a family member, and
+• Obtain preventative medical care for themselves or a family member,

-• Parental leave for the birth or adoption of a child.
+• Attend the birth or adoption of a child.

 Employers with 15 or more employees are required to provide paid sick leave, while employers with 14 or fewer employees are not required to pay for the sick leave.